Tareq62/solar_panel_model/README.md

 # solar_panel_model
-Training a model to predict solar panel intensity based on weather data.
-Check out solar_regression.ipynb for the full walkthrough.
+Training a model to predict solar panel intensity based on local weather data.
+See solar_regression.ipynb for the full tour.

 Weather data inputs: